 Provider

-.
-It tells the Angular how to create the instance of the dependency.
-The Angular can create the instance of the Dependency in four different ways.
+The second property is the Provider definition object.
+It tells Angular how to create the instance of the dependency.
+The Angular can create the instance of the dependency in four different ways.
 It can create a dependency from the existing service class (useClass

 ).
-It can inject a value, array or object (useValue
+It can inject a value, array, or object (useValue

 ).
 It can use a factory function, which returns the instance of service class or value (useFactory